nitilaksha1/RegexEngine-For-AbleC/Regex API Doc.md

  *__struct matchInfo match_prefix (struct DFA * dfa, char * str: __<br />
     Returns the longest prefix that matches the given regular expression.
 The matchInfo struct contains the first index of the<br />match in the string and the number of characters in the match.
  *__struct matchInfo match_anywhere(struct DFA * dfa, char * str):__ <br />
     Returns the first matched substring that matches the regular expression.
 The matchInfo struct contains the index of the<br /> first character matched and the number of characters matched.
-It also returns the index of the first character <br /> following the matched substring so that the rest of the string can be queried for more matched using the returned<br /> truncated string.
+It also returns the index of the first character <br /> following the matched substring so that the rest of the string can be queried for more matched using the returned<br /> truncated string. <br />